-YiLi Chien is a Research Officer and an economist at the Federal Reserve Bank of St. Louis.
+YiLi Chien is an economist and research officer at the Federal Reserve Bank of St. Louis.
 His areas of research include macroeconomics, household finance and asset pricing.
 He joined the St. Louis Fed in 2012.
 Read more about the author and his research.

 Millennial households had a lower net worth in 2016 than Generation X households had in 2001.
 But the difference may be due to millennials’ longer schooling and delays in marriage and other major life events.